hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 ---
-title: The best trekking and snowshoeing poles for 2016
+title: Best trekking and snowshoeing poles for 2016
 description: Need new trekking poles for your hiking and snowshoeing adventures?
 We found the best poles for 2016
 date: 2016-01-03 16:08:38
 category: articles